MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

   - Yearly: 17 hours, 23 minutes, and 16 seconds

 - **To help meet the SLO targets**, Contoso Manufacturing implements the principle of least privilege (PoLP) to restrict the number of Azure Stack HCI cluster administrators to a small group of trusted and qualified individuals.
-This helps prevent downtime due to any inadvertent or accidental actions being performed on production resources.
-Furthermore, the on-premises Active Directory Domain Services (AD DS) domain controllers security event logs are monitored to detect and report any user account group membership changes, known as _add_ and _remove_ actions, for the *Azure Stack HCI cluster administrators* group using a security information event management (SIEM) solution.
-This monitoring increases reliability and improves the security of the solution.
+This approach helps prevent downtime due to any inadvertent or accidental actions performed on production resources.
+Furthermore, the security event logs for on-premises Active Directory Domain Services (AD DS) domain controllers are monitored to detect and report any user account group membership changes, known as _add_ and _remove_ actions, for the *Azure Stack HCI cluster administrators* group by using a security information event management (SIEM) solution.
+Monitoring increases reliability and improves the security of the solution.

-  > For more information, see [Security SE:05 - Recommendations for identity and access management](/azure/well-architected/security/identity-access).
+  For more information, see [Recommendations for identity and access management](/azure/well-architected/security/identity-access).

 - **Strict change control procedures** are in place for Contoso Manufacturing's production systems.
 This process requires that all changes are tested and validated in a representative test environment before implementation in production.
-All changes submitted to the weekly change advisory board (CAB) process must include a detailed implementation plan (or link to source code), risk level score, a comprehensive rollback plan, post-release testing and verification, and clear success criteria for a change to be reviewed or approved.
+All changes submitted to the weekly change advisory board process must include a detailed implementation plan (or link to source code), risk level score, a comprehensive rollback plan, post-release testing and verification, and clear success criteria for a change to be reviewed or approved.

-  > For more information, see [Operational Excellence OE:11 - Recommendations for safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments).
+  For more information, see [Recommendations for safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments).

 - **Monthly security patches and quarterly baseline updates** are applied to production Azure Stack HCI clusters only after they're validated by the preproduction environment.
-Azure Update Management and Cluster-Aware Updating (CAU) automate the process of using [VM Live Migration](/windows-server/virtualization/hyper-v/manage/live-migration-overview) to minimize downtime for business-critical workloads during the monthly servicing operations.
+Update Manager and the cluster-aware updating feature automate the process of using [VM live migration](/windows-server/virtualization/hyper-v/manage/live-migration-overview) to minimize downtime for business-critical workloads during the monthly servicing operations.
 Contoso Manufacturing standard operating procedures require that security, reliability, or baseline build updates are applied to all production systems within four weeks of their release date.
-Without this policy, production systems would always be behind, or perpetually unable to stay current with monthly OS and security updates.
+Without this policy, production systems are perpetually unable to stay current with monthly OS and security updates.
 Out-of-date systems negatively affect platform reliability and security.

-  > For more information, see [Security SE:01 - Recommendations for establishing a security baseline](/azure/well-architected/security/establish-baseline).
+  For more information, see [Recommendations for establishing a security baseline](/azure/well-architected/security/establish-baseline).

 - **Contoso Manufacturing implements daily, weekly, and monthly backups** to retain the last 6 x days of daily backups (Mondays to Saturdays), the last 3 x weekly (each Sunday) and 3 x monthly backups, with each _Sunday week 4_ being retained to become the month 1, month 2, and month 3 backups by using a _rolling calendar based schedule_ that's documented and auditable.
 This approach meets Contoso Manufacturing requirements for an adequate balance between the number of data recovery points available and reducing costs for the offsite or cloud backup storage service.

-  > For more information, see [Reliability RE:09 - Recommendations for designing a disaster recovery strategy](/azure/well-architected/reliability/disaster-recovery).
+  For more information, see [Recommendations for designing a disaster recovery strategy](/azure/well-architected/reliability/disaster-recovery).

 - **Data backup and recovery processes are tested** for each business system every six months.
 This strategy provides assurance that BCDR processes are valid and that the business is protected if a datacenter disaster or cyber incident occurs.

-  > For more information, see [Reliability RE:08 - Recommendations for designing a reliability testing strategy](/azure/well-architected/reliability/testing-strategy).
+  For more information, see [Recommendations for designing a reliability testing strategy](/azure/well-architected/reliability/testing-strategy).

 - **The operational processes and procedures** described previously in the article, and the recommendations in the [Well-Architected Framework service guide for Azure Stack HCI](/azure/well-architected/service-guides/azure-stack-hci), enable Contoso Manufacturing to meet their 99.8% SLO target and effectively scale and manage Azure Stack HCI and workload deployments across multiple manufacturing sites that are distributed around the world.

-  > For more information, see [Reliability RE:04 - Recommendations for defining reliability targets.](/azure/well-architected/reliability/metrics).
+  For more information, see [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).

 #### Redundancy

-Consider a workload that you deploy on a single Azure Stack HCI cluster a _locally redundant deployment_.
+Consider a workload that you deploy on a single Azure Stack HCI cluster as a _locally redundant deployment_.
 The cluster provides high availability at the platform level, but you must deploy the cluster in a single rack.
 For business-critical or mission-critical use cases, we recommend that you deploy multiple instances of a workload or service across two or more separate Azure Stack HCI clusters, ideally in separate physical locations.

-- Use industry-standard, high-availability patterns for workloads that provide active/passive replication, synchronous replication, or asynchronous replication such as [SQL Server Always On](/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server).
-Another example is an external network load balancing (NLB) technology that can route user requests across the multiple workload instances that run on Azure Stack HCI clusters that you deploy in separate physical locations.
+Use industry-standard, high-availability patterns for workloads that provide active/passive replication, synchronous replication, or asynchronous replication such as [SQL Server Always On](/sql/database-engine/availability-groups/windows/overview-of-always-on-availability-groups-sql-server).
+You can also use an external network load balancing (NLB) technology that routes user requests across the multiple workload instances that run on Azure Stack HCI clusters that you deploy in separate physical locations.
 Consider using a partner external NLB device.
-Or you can evaluate the [load balancing options](/azure/architecture/guide/technology-choices/load-balancing-overview) that support traffic routing for hybrid and on-premises services, such as an Azure Application Gateway instance, that uses Azure ExpressRoute or a VPN tunnel to connect to an on-premises service.
+Or you can evaluate the [load balancing options](/azure/architecture/guide/technology-choices/load-balancing-overview) that support traffic routing for hybrid and on-premises services, such as an Azure Application Gateway instance that uses Azure ExpressRoute or a VPN tunnel to connect to an on-premises service.

-  > For more information, see [RE:05 - Recommendations for designing for redundancy](/azure/well-architected/reliability/redundancy).
+For more information, see [Recommendations for designing for redundancy](/azure/well-architected/reliability/redundancy).

 ### Security